 Symptoms of MND Stage 2 include:

-• Muscle atrophy causing limb muscles to shrink or be abnormally stiff
+- Muscle atrophy causes limb muscles to shrink or be abnormally stiff

 Some secondary symptoms of advancing MND can include depression, persistent anxiety, and insomnia.

-Symptoms of Advanced Stage MND (End-stage) – As the neurodegenerative effect worsen eventually, the patients are unable to eat, move, or breathe without assistance.
-At this stage, options are minimal, and stem cell therapy is likely not an option once the attacks have researched a phase of increasing body paralysis where patients cannot function without supportive care.
-Respiratory failure is typically the most common complications of MND that leads to patient death while others become unconscious or fall into a deep sleep from which they can pass peacefully.
+Symptoms of Advanced Stage MND (End-stage) – As the neurodegenerative effect worsens eventually, the patients are unable to eat, move, or breathe without assistance.
+At this stage, options are minimal and stem cell therapy is likely not an option once the attacks have researched a phase of increasing body paralysis where patients cannot function without supportive care.
+Respiratory failure is typically the most common complication of MND that leads to patient death.
+In contrast, others become unconscious or fall into a deep sleep from which they can pass peacefully.

 MND is diagnosed when the motor neurons (nerve cells) in the spine and brain lose their function.
-Although a lot of research has been the underlying cause of MND is still unknown bit is generally attributed to environmental (sporadic) factors or familial (hereditary/genetic) causes or a combination of the 2.
+Although a lot of research has been the underlying cause of MND is still unknown but is generally attributed to environmental (sporadic) factors, familial (hereditary/genetic) causes, or a combination of the 2.
 In 90% of cases with MND, the patient does not have a family history; however, genetic testing was not prevalent in previous generations, so this hypothesis is likely to be changed.
 Most researchers studying MND believe that the cause of neural dysfunction and premature neuronal death is probably a combination of damaging environmental and genetic factors.
-As humans gradually age, we lose the ability to repair the damage resulting in irreversible neurodegeneration.
-Research on MND, Strokes, Mixed Non-Fluent Aphasia and Parkinson’s Disease are continuing, and it involves attacking the immune and genetic factors, toxins, viruses, nerve growth factors that affect the activity of motor neurons.
-Other factors that are somewhat related to the development of MND include an autoimmune pathogenesis, exposure to toxins via smoking, repeated head injuries as is with professional athletes in professional fighting, mixed martial arts, or the NFL.
-Residents of countries such as Japan, Guam, and New Guinea also have a much higher percentage chance of exposure to chemicals and radiation possibly due to current/previous military-industrial related activities.
+As humans gradually age, we lose the ability to repair the damage, resulting in irreversible neurodegeneration.
+Research on MND, Strokes, Mixed Non-Fluent Aphasia, and Parkinson’s Disease is continuing, and it involves attacking the immune and genetic factors, toxins, viruses, and nerve growth factors that affect the activity of motor neurons.
+Other factors that are somewhat related to the development of MND include an autoimmune pathogenesis, exposure to toxins via smoking, and repeated head injuries, as is with professional athletes in professional fighting, mixed martial arts, or the NFL.
+Residents of countries such as Japan, Guam, and New Guinea also have a much higher percentage chance of exposure to chemicals and radiation, possibly due to current/previous military-industrial-related activities.

 Sporadic MND